quanyang/percy-docs/docs/learn/parallel-tests.md

 With this mechanism, the client-side logic remains very simple and all the complexities of transactionality and coordination between nodes happens in our service.

-For more info, you can see the simple client-side logic for `parallel_nonce` and `parallel_total_shards` in the `[percy/client/environment.rb](https://github.com/percy/percy-client/blob/master/lib/percy/client/environment.rb)` file.
+For more info, you can see the simple client-side logic for `parallel_nonce` and `parallel_total_shards` in the Ruby [percy/client/environment.rb](https://github.com/percy/percy-client/blob/master/lib/percy/client/environment.rb) file.